tlongers/doccydoc/sphinx/source/incidents.rst

 **Guidance for use**

 We identify ``incidents`` with a number of different levels of geographical precision.
-In this field pair we record details of the first level subnational administrative area for the country in which the incident site is located, `as defined by OpenStreetMap <http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#Super-national_administrations>`__.
+In this field pair we record details of the first level subnational administrative area for the country in which the incident site is located, as defined by the gazetteer in use.
+For example, if Open Street Map is the gazetteer in use for the dataset, the administrative areas are  `defined here<http://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative#Super-national_administrations>`__.

 For example, in  Mexico there are "*municipios*" (classified as administrative level 6 in OSM) and states (administrative level 4 in OSM).
 "States" are larger in area than "*municipios*" but in the hierarchy of administrative areas are immediately beneath the international national boundary of Mexico: therefore, "states" are the first-level administrative area.
 For a ``incident`` which occurred in Mexico, we would record the OSM object name and ID number of the relevant "state" in the field pair called ``Incident: Site, First-level Administrative Area``.

-This pair of fields takes input in the following form:
+This pair of fields takes input in the following form, using Open Street Map as an example:

-- the OSM object name should be placed in the field ``incident:site_first_admin_area_osm_name``
+- the OSM object name should be placed in the field ``incident:site_first_admin_area_name``
-- the OSM object ID number should be placed in the field ``incident:site_first_admin_area_osm_id``
+- the OSM object ID number should be placed in the field ``incident:site_first_admin_area_id``

 Incident: Country
 -----------------